-The only statewide conference for secondary and elementary teachers with a focus on teaching economics and personal finance, MCEE's annual conference is two days of sharing, learning, and networking during the summer.
+The only statewide conference for secondary and elementary teachers with a focus on teaching economics and personal finance, MCEE's annual conference is one day of sharing, learning, and networking during the summer.
 Enhance your content knowledge and walk away with new resources, lessons, and ideas for bringing economics to life in your classroom!